oletizi/avi-docs/src/site/docs/16.3/vrf-support-for-service-engine-deployment-on-bare-metal-servers/index.md

 ---
 Starting with Avi Vantage release 16.3, Avi Service Engine data interfaces can be assigned to multiple VRFs (Virtual Routing and Forwarding Context).

 Virtual Routing Framework, or VRF, is a method of isolating traffic within a system.
-This is also referred to as a "Route Domain" within the load balancer community.
+This is also referred to as a "route domain" within the load balancer community.

-## **Clouds Types Supported**
+### **Clouds Types Supported**

 Avi Vantage supports assignment of Service Engine data interfaces to multiple VRFs only in the cloud types listed below.

 * No Access Cloud
 * Linux Server Cloud

-## **Types of Interfaces Supported**
+### **Types of Interfaces Supported**

 The VRF property for the following types of data interfaces can be modified by the user, via the REST API, UI, or CLI.